 The Attention Analysis section of the report shows the patient’s responses to a computerized “go/ no-go” attention task.
 In the child test, two stimulus items are presented at an interval of two seconds: one target (8-point star) and one non-target (5-point star).
 The patient is instructed to hit the space bar whenever a target appears at random positions on the screen and is not to hit any key when the non-target appears.
 The unique attention state analysis uses proprietary analysis algorithms to provide a continuous summary of the patient attention response pattern in a 30-second period of assessment.

 Treatment and follow up vary according to the diagnosis and situation.
 Scientific evidence shows that the most effective treatment for ADHD is combined psychopharmacology and psychotherapy.
 If it is determined that ADHD is not involved, other approaches may be recommended.

-In addition to ongoing treatment and clinical follow up for ADHD, we use the Quotient ADHD system to achieve the following objectives:
+We use ongoing treatment and clinical follow up to achieve the following objectives:

 - Match treatment to patient.

 - Monitor and evaluate treatment effectiveness.